Meeting Locations:

 I provide sessions in a range of lengths to best support your healing journey:

-Two-hour sessions ($200) create adequate space for facilitating an effective introduction to healing practices, trauma processing, and immersive experiential therapies, such as canoeing, forest bathing, and fly-fishing.
+Two-hour sessions ($200) create adequate space for facilitating an effective introduction to healing practices, trauma processing, and immersive experiential therapies through canoeing, bushcraft, and fly-fishing.

 Payment Methods (and Insurance):

-I can accept cash, check, and all credit and debit cards.
-Payments are due at the beginning of session.
-Payments are auto-billed to a card on file on the day of each session.
+I accept cash, check, and all credit and debit cards.
+Payments are due at the beginning of session and auto-billed to a card on file on the day of each session.

-I do not submit claims to insurance, and am not in-network with any insurance company.
-I am able to further adapt costs to your current economic situation if needed.
+I am able to further adapt costs to your current economic situation if needed through Open Path Psychotherapy Collective.

 Cancellation/Reschedule Policy: